kbuzard/website/content/courses/421/_index.md

 {{< /spoiler >}}

 {{< spoiler text="What are the attendance policies for ECN 421?" >}}
-There is no explicit attendance policy, however attendance weighs heavily on the final grade indirectly.
-First, 25% of the course grade derives from the combination of quiz scores and participation scores.
+There is no explicit attendance policy, however attendance weighs significantly on the final grade indirectly.
+First, 15% of the course grade derives from the participation score.
 Second, participation points can only be earned if you have a team assignment, and this depends on maintaining attendance of at least 70% of class participation sessions.
 {{< /spoiler >}}

 {{< spoiler text="What is the style of 'lecture' in ECN 421?" >}}